wejgaard/HolonEForth/README.md

 ### Chapter holon-eforth.fs

 - The chapter page contains the introduction to OverviewEforth.pdf
-- Sections are extracted from the document
+- The sections are extracted from the Overview
-- Units of the current section
+- Units of the current section listed

 ![HolonEForth-Chapter](./Reference/efBilder/HolonEForth-Chapter.png)

 ### HolonEForth Section Comparison

-- With overview and units.

 ![HolonEForth-Section](./Reference/efBilder/HolonEForth-Section2.png)